Dayana Yastremska eligible to play tennis after doping ban lifted

-LONDON (AP) Ukrainian tennis player Dayana Yastremska’s provisional doping suspension was lifted after an independent tribunal ruled that she was not at fault for her violation, the International Tennis Federation said Tuesday.
+LONDON — Ukrainian tennis player Dayana Yastremska’s provisional doping suspension was lifted after an independent tribunal ruled that she was not at fault for her violation, the International Tennis Federation said Tuesday.

 The 21-year-old Yastremska, ranked 37th, had been suspended in January for failing an out-of-competition doping test.
 She tested positive for mesterolone, a prohibited substance that can be used to boost testosterone.